Mugil-an/carcheckmate/README.md

 # Score Chart Description 📊
 The Overall Score is the final output of the checklist, designed to give the user an immediate and easy-to-understand assessment of the vehicle's mechanical risk.
 The score is displayed prominently in a color-coded card.

-### Score: 80 - 100 (Low Risk) 🟢
+### Score: 80 - 100 (High Risk) 🔴
-**Meaning**: This vehicle appears to be in excellent mechanical condition.
-The user found few to no issues from the list of common problems.
+**Meaning**: This vehicle shows signs of major mechanical problems or significant neglect.
+The user identified several high-severity/high-cost issues.

 **Interpretation**: The car has likely been well-maintained.
 Any potential repairs are expected to be minor and inexpensive.
 This is a "Green Light" vehicle that you can proceed to purchase with high confidence, pending the results of the service history and RTO checks.